audreyfeldroy/cookiecutter-pypackage/README.rst

 Then:

 * Create a repo and put it there.
-* Add the repo to your Travis CI account.
+* Add the repo to your Travis-CI_ account.
 * Install the dev requirements into a virtualenv. (``pip install -r requirements_dev.txt``)
 * Run the script `travis_pypi_setup.py` to encrypt your PyPI password in Travis config and activate automated deployment on PyPI when you push a new tag to master branch.
-* Add the repo to your ReadTheDocs account + turn on the ReadTheDocs service hook.
+* Add the repo to your ReadTheDocs_ account + turn on the ReadTheDocs service hook.
 * Release your package by pushing a new tag to master.
-* (Optional) If you feel like pinning the requirements for your package, you can add a `requirements.txt` that specifies packages and version numbers.
+* Add a `requirements.txt` file that specifies the packages you will need for your project and their versions.
+For more information see the `pip documentation for requirements files`_.
+* Activate your project on RequiresIO_.

+.. _`pip documentation for requirements files`: https://pip.pypa.io/en/stable/user_guide/#requirements-files

 For more details, see the `cookiecutter-pypackage tutorial`_.